General Data Protection Regulation UK: what businesses need to know

 You might be interested: General Data Protection Regulation summary

-For companies operating within UK territory, it’s important to understand that the UK GDPR works alongside the UK DPA (Data Protection Act).
-This act includes several additional provisions, such as specific stipulations for law enforcement authorities and national intelligence.
+For companies operating within UK territory, it’s important to understand that the UK GDPR works alongside the UK DPA (Data Protection Act 2018), which complements and supports the UK data protection framework.

 Key differences between UK GDPR and EU GDPR